 High Street, Sunderland

-- To explore the appropriate mixes of innovative and traditional funding mechanisms, including a combination of community share issues, and community bonds and crowd-funding.
+• To explore the appropriate mix of innovative and traditional funding mechanisms, including a combination of e.g. community share issues, community bonds and crowd-funding.

-- Developing new engagement and promotional tools, and strategies for funding (and phasing) which allow for the inclusion of different sources to contribute to regeneration through conservation of this part of Sunderland, under the umbrella of the HAZ, and work closely with the residential neighbouring community as well as the wider cultural sector in the city.
+• Developing new engagement and promotional tools, and strategies for funding (and phasing) which allow for the inclusion of different sources to contribute to regeneration through conservation of this part of Sunderland, working closely with the residential neighbouring community as well as the wider cultural sector in the city.

-- Economic and social problems: Sunderland has high unemployment rates, an ageing population, scores low on innovation indicators, and the local authority is under austerity pressures.
+• Economic and social problems: Sunderland has high unemployment rates, an ageing population, and the local authority is under austerity pressures.

-- State of the heritage assets: Despite its significant heritage assets, the marginal location on the edge of the of the centre has led to issue of vacancy and poor repair.
+• State of the heritage assets: Despite its significant heritage value, lack of maintenance and care by the previous owner led to vacancy and poor repair.